hw-tinkerers/ESP32-DEV-S3/README.md

 2. ESP-IDF
 3. Zephyr-RTOS

 The guide on getting started on each platform is still in making.
-Stay tuned.
+Stay tuned for further updates.